alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_03_code_quality.md

   * Old Password = admin
   * New Password = YourS0narQubeP@ssword
   * Confirm Password = YourS0narQubeP@ssword
-* Click on the "Change password" button; The message "The password has been changed!" should be displayed.
+* Click on the "Change password" button; the message "The password has been changed!" should be displayed.

 Let's create a normal user:
 * Click on the "Administration" item on the top menu;